-The day before that the police issued an order that “all Jews registered in Belgrade must sign up on the 8th of December at the yard of Judenreferat, Police Department for Jewish Affairs in George Washington Street 21”.
+The day before, the police informed the Jews that “on the 8th of December all Jews registered in Belgrade must report to the Police Department for Jewish Affairs on George Washington Street 21”.

-– Dear Lord, what are we going to do with all these keys? – she asked aloud.
+“Dear Lord, what are we going to do with all these keys?” she asked aloud.

-– Why, mother? – asked Aleksandar – What is one supposed to do with keys?-
+“Why, mother?” asked Aleksandar, “What is one supposed to do with keys?”

-– Everything we are supposed to hand over to the Germans must be neat, and the keys must be marked! –
+“Everything we are supposed to hand over to the Germans must be neat and the keys must be marked!”

-– I know, but what if someone comes and sees all that mess and has no idea what all these keys are for? – kept insisting the mother.
+“I know, but what if someone comes and sees this mess and has no idea what all these keys are for?” mother kept insisting.